 By when do I have to complete this course portfolio?

 In accordance with good WAC practice, we collect the portfolio twice, first in mid February, and then by June 30th.
 We call the first submission a “provisional course portfolio” and the second the “final course portfolio”.
 Both are required.
-Between February and June, you have the opportunity to revise your approach based on your experience piloting the course as well as feedback you receive from the Coordinators and/or your Writing Fellow.
+Between February and June, you have the opportunity to revise your approach based on your experience piloting the course as well as feedback you receive from the Coordinators.